petrNikolaev1/Smart-Chat/README.md

 ```
 npm run start
 ```
-in the command line in the project directory, then go to the localhost:8080 and... that`s it!
+in the command line in the project directory, then go to localhost:8080 in your browser (the latest version of Chrome preferably) and... that`s it!

 ### How it works
 Currently there is a public chat accessible for all visitors in read-only mode.
 To be able to send messages, it is enough just to log in with a unique username.
 You can keep chatting privately with any online user you want or make contributions to the public chat.
 There is a possibility to edit your messages, but not later than a minute after the publishing.